 With the acquisition of the former Kolburne School in the Spring of 2017, The Farm is continuing to stretch it's legs.
 Both the farmers and the animals are excited to be working on the renovation of this old farm/school with the goal of returning agriculture to the village of New Marlborough.
 The quintessential New England Farm practicing modern agriculture and providing real food to the residents and businesses of the region in a sustainable model.
 Real Food For Real Folks!

-Our meat chickens live in brooders, the former Kolburne School Dorm rooms, for the first three weeks of their lives.
+Our meat chickens live in brooders, the former Kolburne School Dorm rooms, for the first three weeks they're here.
 They arrive at the farm only a day old, and very fragile.
 Once they are big enough to brave the elements they are moved to the chicken tractors out on pasture.
 Everyday we move the tractors in order to provide them with fresh grass.
 What's left behind is rich, nutrient dense manure, that allows the grass to flourish.
 It's not unlike magic.
 The meat birds diet is supplemented with locally sourced grains.

 We raise heritage laying hens, primarily Bard Rocks, that produce rich and fortified eggs, and lay throughout the year.
 During the spring, summer & fall our layers are rotationally grazed, moving daily behind the cows.
 In addition to the chickens spreading the cows manure they are also in charge of bug control, dropping their own nitrogen rich fertilizer directly on the field, and leaving eggs in the coop for us to collect.
 Their diets are also supplemented with locally sourced grains and compost.